jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 ## SETUP
 Commands below assume your CPU is Apple Silicon / M1, not Intel.
+1. Append `CFLAGS="-Wno-error=implicit-function-declaration"` to your `~/.zshrc` (if using Z shell macOS default in Terminal, or `~/.bash_profile` if Bash), then run `source ~/.zschrc`
-1. Run `rbenv -v`.
+2. Run `rbenv -v`.
 If it is not found, `brew install rbenv`, then `rbenv init` to set up rbenv in your shell, then close terminal and reopen it.
-2. Run `ruby -ropenssl -e 'puts OpenSSL::OPENSSL_VERSION'`.
+3. Run `ruby -ropenssl -e 'puts OpenSSL::OPENSSL_VERSION'`.
-  - If it outputs contains "OpenSSL 1.1.1", go to Step 3.
+  - If it outputs contains "OpenSSL 1.1.1", go to Step 4.
   - Else, if output contains something like "OpenSSL 3.0.7", install the needed version of OpenSSL, and install Ruby so that it compiles with the needed version of OpenSSL:
      - Run `brew install openssl@1.1`
      - Run `rbenv uninstall 3.1.3`
      - Run `LDFLAGS="-L/opt/homebrew/opt/openssl@1.1/lib" CPPFLAGS="-I/opt/homebrew/opt/openssl@1.1/include" CONFIGURE_OPTS="--with-openssl-dir=$(brew --prefix openssl@1.1)" RUBY_CONFIGURE_OPTS="--with-openssl-dir=$(brew --prefix openssl@1.1)" rbenv install 3.1.3`
      - Run `ruby -v` to ensure Ruby 3.1.3 is installed
-3. Run `ruby -v` to ensure Ruby 3.1.3 is installed on your local machine.
+4. Run `ruby -v` to ensure Ruby 3.1.3 is installed on your local machine.
 If not, run `rbenv install 3.1.3` (current [as of 2023-01-26](https://github.com/broadinstitute/single_cell_portal_core/pull/1713)) then `rbenv global 3.1.3`.
-4. Run `bundler -v` to ensure Bundler is installed.
+5. Run `bundler -v` to ensure Bundler is installed.
 If not, `gem install bundler`.
-5. Run `node -v` to ensure Node is installed.
+6. Run `node -v` to ensure Node is installed.
 If not, install via https://nodejs.org/en/download/
-6. Run `yarn -v` to ensure Yarn is installed.
+7. Run `yarn -v` to ensure Yarn is installed.
 If not, install via `brew install yarn`
-7. `cd` to where you have the `single_cell_portal_core` Git repo checked out.
+8. `cd` to where you have the `single_cell_portal_core` Git repo checked out.
-8. Run `bundle install`
+9. Run `bundle install`
   - That might fail with a message that contains "An error occurred while installing bson_ext"
   - If so, run: ``gem install bson_ext -v '1.5.1' --source 'https://rubygems.org/' -- --with-cflags="-Wno-error=implicit-function-declaration"``
   - If that fails, follow steps from https://stackoverflow.com/a/64248633, i.e.: